Privacy Notice – How Make £5 Grow holds and uses your information

 This notice explains how your information may be held and used by Clydesdale Bank PLC (trading as Virgin Money) to provide the Make £5 Grow programme ("the Programme"):

-We only collect information that we know we will need in order to provide the Programme.
+We only collect information that we know we will need in order to provide the Programme and introduce initiatives your school may be interested in from Virgin Money or the Virgin Group.

 By "information" we mean all of the personal information about you that we collect, use, share and store.
 It can include but isn't limited to: